 Steve also counsels clients on numerous regulatory issues.
 He has assisted clients in responding to subpoenas and civil investigative demands (CIDs) and has represented clients in connection with government investigations, enforcement matters, and congressional oversight.
 He has counseled government contractors on issues arising under the False Claims Act (FCA), Anti-Kickback Act (AKA), suspension and debarment, conflicts of interest, and disputes between prime contractors and subcontractors.
 Steve also advises clients on federal and state campaign finance laws, election administration, lobbying and ethics rules, and pay-to-play laws, including FECA, the Lobbying Disclosure Act (LDA), and the Foreign Agents Registration Act (FARA).

-Prior to joining Jones Day, Steve served as counsel for nominations for Chairman Chuck Grassley on the Senate Judiciary Committee where he handled the committee's consideration of nominees to the Supreme Court and lower federal courts as well as nominees to positions in the Department of Justice.
-At the start of his career, Steve was an associate at a major law firm where he practiced election law and civil litigation.
+Prior to joining Jones Day, Steve served as counsel for nominations for the Senate Judiciary Committee where he handled the committee's consideration of nominees to the Supreme Court, lower federal courts, and positions in the Department of Justice.

 - Harvard University (J.D.
 2013); Georgetown University (B.A. magna cum laude 2008)